oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/query-graph-update/graph-query-update.md

 14. We use the **Personalized PageRank algorithm**, which computes **PageRank** values _relative_ to a collection of vertices, which in this case is **934** and **387**.
     We use the Python API again.
     The code snippet uses the PgxGraph object **graph** containing a handle to the BANK_GRAPH that we got earlier.
-    It invokes the **Personalized PageRank algorithm** algorithm with the built-in analyst python object.
+    It invokes the **Personalized PageRank algorithm** with the built-in analyst python object.

      ```
      <copy>%python-pgx